Century-making Markram piles on misery for embattled Australia

 Markram, though, was the star on a day when players and spectators alike seemed to have tried to move on from the controversy and bad feeling which resulted in three Australian players, including sacked captain Steve Smith, being banned and banished for ball-tampering in the third Test at Cape Town last weekend.

+Markram praised Paine’s initiative to get the players to shake hands before the game.

+"It’s great to see.
+There’s been a lot of drama this last week and it’s not nice to see.
+To start afresh, I thought it was a great gesture just to show everyone that there are people behind this cricket and they have feelings too."

-Some fans could not resist poking fun at the Australians' fateful attempts to doctor the ball in the third Test.
+Despite the cordiality on the pitch, some fans in a series-best crowd of 17,023 could not resist poking fun at the Australians' fateful attempts to doctor the ball in the third Test.

 One banner among a group of spectators wearing yellow read: "Sandpaper Special, Only R10 (10 Rand)".